chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 import React from 'react';

-// The styles imported from the design system. import { global as designSystemGlobal } from '<your-username>-learnstorybook-design-system';
+// The styles imported from the design system. import { global as designSystemGlobal } from '@your-npm-username/learnstorybook-design-system';

 const { GlobalStyle } = designSystemGlobal;